san650/ember-cli-page-object/README.md

 ![Latest version](https://img.shields.io/npm/v/ember-cli-page-object.svg)

 Represent the screens of your web app as a series of objects.
-This ember-cli addon eases the construction of these objects on your acceptance tests.
+This ember-cli addon eases the construction of these objects for your acceptance and integration tests.

 http://ember-cli-page-object.js.org/